not-lucky/GeminiKeyManagement/README.md

 # Gemini Key Management

-This script automates the process of creating Google Cloud API keys for the Generative Language API (Gemini) across multiple Google Cloud projects.
+This script automates the process of creating and deleting Google Cloud API keys for the Generative Language API (Gemini) across multiple Google Cloud projects.

 ## Prerequisites